10 Misconceptions About Fuel Economy

 On the Internet, you can find tons of information on how to preserve and increase your car’s fuel economy.
 Some of this information may be true, but most of the time, it’s just false promises to get you to part with your hard-earned money.

 Even informed customers and car enthusiasts may be surprised by some of the misconceptions on the list.
-Some of them used to be accurate and regarded as common knowledge in the past.
+Some of these were considered common knowledge, and many were accurate in the past.
+However, due to significant advancements in automobile technology, some of these “truths” have become outdated or less relevant.

 Common Questions About Fuel Economy

 Many car buyers will consider fuel economy before buying a new car.
-Another answer people are after is how long can they drive the vehicle before it runs out of gas?
+Another answer people are asking is how long they can drive the vehicle before it runs out of gas.

-Some of the most common searched questions about fuel economy are:
+Some of the most commonly searched questions about fuel economy are:

-• One of the best ones is, “Should you replace an aging car because as the vehicle gets older, the fuel economy tends to get worse.”
+- One of the best ones is, “Should you replace an aging car because as the vehicle gets older, the fuel economy tends to worsen.”

-The United States Environmental Protection Agency (EPA) exposes many of these fuel economy myths and more.
-The list below will help new and used car shoppers make better car buying decisions, understand the EPA’s role, and know which vehicle to choose and when you should select it.
+The United States Environmental Protection Agency (EPA) exposes many factors that affect fuel economy.
+The list below will help new and used car shoppers make better car buying decisions, understand the EPA’s role, and know which vehicle to choose and when to select it.

 Top 10 Fuel Economy Misconceptions